-While their aspirations are high for entry into college, many students are not prepared to enter postsecondary education based on the curricular choices they have made in high school.
+While aspirations for postsecondary education are high, many students are not prepared to enter postsecondary education based on the curricular choices they have made in high school.
 Nationally, the percentage of seniors who plan to attend a four year college has increased from 34 percent to more than 50 percent from 1972 to 1992.
 However, many do not have realistic expectations of what it takes to be successful in college and are not aware of all of their options.

 Meaningful career and academic advice is probably not available to students in ways that make a difference.
-Based on data available for the 2001-02 school year, the statewide student to high school counselor ratio is 364 to 1.
+Based on data available for the 2001-02 school year, the statewide high school counselor to student ratio is 364 to 1.
 The ratios at some high schools were as high as 500 or 600 to 1.
 It is impossible for counselors to provide adequate advice to such large numbers of students.